indraneil/VmssFromPaas/Chapter6.md

 * The entry point script will then be invoked as a custom extension, at which point, plan on unzipping your service and launching it passing it the configuration.
 * Also remember to place your configuration at a place that is accessible to your runtime library

+### Create a hosting/launching process for your DLL
+Cloud service uses WaWorkerHost.exe or WaIISHost.exe to host and launch your DLLs, and you now need something new to do it for you.
+For your web roles, IIS can handle this, if you are installing that ([sample code](https://github.com/MicrosoftDocs/azure-docs/blob/master/articles/virtual-machines/windows/tutorial-automate-vm-deployment.md)).
+However you will need something similar for worker roles.
+Whatever you build, you should configure it such that it is relaunched if the VM reboots (note that custom extensions don't run on reboots).

 ## Decide on how you are deploying your build
 You should have a formal way to deploy your official build.